Jordi Pujol

 Jordi Pujol i Soley (/ca/, born 9 June 1930) is a retired Catalan politician who was the leader of the party Convergència Democràtica de Catalunya (CDC) from 1974 to 2003, and President of the Generalitat de Catalunya from 1980 to 2003.

+He was tried in 2025 for corruption, suspected of having received illegal commissions worth hundreds of million euros in exchange for political favors during his terms in office.
+Several of his children, who became businesspeople, are also said to have become considerably wealthy alongside him.

 Early life

 Pujol was born in Barcelona, studied at the German School of Barcelona and received a medical degree from the University of Barcelona.
 During his college years, he joined different activist groups that were seeking to rebuild the ideal Catalonia that the Spanish Civil War and Franco's dictatorship had undermined.
 Among these organizations were Grup Torras i Bages (where he met other activists such as Jaume Carner or Joan Reventós), Comissió Abat Oliva, Grup Pere Figuera or Cofradia de la Mare de Déu de Montserrat de Virtèlia.

 In 1960, in the course of an homage to Catalan poet Joan Maragall, held in Palau de la Música Catalana, part of the audience sang the Cant de la Senyera (The Song of the Flag in English) despite being previously prohibited by the Spanish authorities.
 Pujol was among those who organized this protest, and he was captured and detained for his protests against the regime of Francisco Franco.